giampaolo/psutil/docs/api.rst

     - :field:`swap` *(Linux)*: process memory currently in :term:`swap <swap memory>`, counted per-mapping.

-    - :field:`shared` *(Linux)*: resident memory currently shared with other processes (pages mapped by more than one process).
+    - :field:`shared` *(Linux, Windows)*: resident memory currently shared with other processes (pages mapped by more than one process).
 Stricter than :meth:`memory_info`'s :field:`shared`, which also counts shareable pages mapped by this process alone.
 See :ref:`faq_memory_shared`.